When did the Boy Scouts start?

 A new recruit was known as a Tenderfoot, and had to pass a series of tests before he could be invested as a Boy Scout.
 He could work towards becoming a Second Class and then a First Class Scout by learning skills such as first aid, signalling and tracking.

-The handbook How To Run a Scout Troop had already reached its third edition by 1923, and suggested activities for a year’s meetings.
+The handbook How To Run a Troop had already reached its third edition by 1923, and suggested activities for a year’s meetings.
 You can download it for free here.
 The emphasis was on variety, giving ideas on “how to train the Scout with a view to the First Class Badge without boring him to tears”.
 Navigation exercises, outdoor cooking, nature lore and lots of active games reinforced learning while maintaining interest.
 Boy Scouts could also earn proficiency badges in areas that appealed to them such as Handyman, Marksman, Blacksmith and Poultry Farmer.
 Employers were said to look upon these favourably when teenage Scouts applied for work.

 Coventry Archives holds the logbooks of the 14th Coventry Rover Crew, which describe several years of meetings, badges and camps for the Boy Scouts.
 Debates, slide shows from guests, and instruction on knotting and splicing all featured.